 The point is that members of the SWP, rather than debating their real diffrences with opponents on the left, particularly the AWL, regularly slander them.
 In the case of the Iran debate, they probably felt under particular pressure to do so, because their position - opposing any solidarity with Iranian students, workers etc as pro-imperialist - is really pretty embarrassing.
 Easier to claim the AWL is pro-war than to defend that.

 If SWPers made arguments along the lines of: "We think the AWL's opposition to war on Iran is unreliable.
 Despite stating they oppose an attack, they published an article saying Israel had good reason to strike Iran's nuclear program.
 Is that a record we can trust?
-In any case, this is why we believe their stance on solidarity, despite its good intentions, weakens the thrust of the anti-war position we are trying to put forward..." - that would be wrong (in our view, of course), but at least a respect-worthy attempt to actually debate us.
+In any case, this is why we believe their stance on solidarity, whatever their intentions, weakens the thrust of the anti-war position we are trying to put forward..." - that would be wrong (in our view, of course), but at least a respect-worthy attempt to actually debate us.
 Why don't they do that?
 I think partly because many of them are not very confident in their own arguments, and partly because slandering opponents is increasingly part of their political DNA.

 My student comrades also experienced this kind of nonsense in the election for University of London Union Vice President (see here).
 AWL member Daniel Lemberger Cooper, who won the election, was accused of all kinds of ridiculous things by campaigners for his opponent, SWP member Ross Speer, including being a racist and a sexist.
 (The large number of black, anti-racist and feminist activists who backed him across London, and particularly at his university Royal Holloway, obviously disagreed.)